pooldin/pooldin/README.md

 - `make db`
 - `make reset`

+### Assets

+When `make init` is run, the last action it takes is to build the assets to the static directory with the `make assets` command.
+Assets are managed via the flask-assets plugin and are specified in `pooldin/assets/manifest.yaml`.
+The built in watch command doesn't watch less properly so we use `watchr` to watch for file changes during development.
+See `conf/dev/Watchr` for details.

+** Commands**

+- `make assets`
+- `make css`
+- `make js`

 ### Lint

 In a perfect world, a release will not go out without a series of